 What is Vein Disease?

 Historically, patients have not had many choices for treating varicose veins.
-They could make lifestyle changes, such as eating less, exercising more and wearing support hose.
-This regimen has not proven helpful in reducing leg pain and further deterioration of the vein, particularly in mild cases.
-But sooner or later most patients return to their return to their previous lifestyles, and thus their previous symptoms reoccur with more intensity.
+They could make lifestyle changes, such as eating less, exercising more. and wearing support hose.
+This regimen has not proven helpful in reducing leg pain and further deterioration of the vein, even in mild cases.
+However, recently, it has been shown that vein disease is a condition of natural aging, or "wear and tear."
+Therefore, once you know you have venous disease, venous treatment is the only option that can help cure the disease.

 EVCA (Endovascular Catheter Ablation)

-The EVCA procedure is an outpatient (day procedure) treatment now offered at Las Vegas Vein by Dr. Parisi.
-Patients experience less discomfort and have significantly decreased healing time with this procedure compared with other treatment options for varicose veins.
+The EVCA procedure was a revolutionary discovery in the treatment of venous disease.
+Rather than harsh vein stripping surgery, this procedure allowed venous disease to be treated much more easily in that it was less invasive but more advanced.
+It is an outpatient treatment (20 minutes) used at Las Vegas Vein by Dr. Parisi.
+Patients experience less discomfort and have significantly decreased healing time with this procedure compared with other treatment options for varicose veins as well.
+Coupled with other proven techniques, your vein disease will be treated fully.

 The EVCA procedure was developed over a four-year period to treat superficial venous reflux.
-This patented technology uses a very small catheter and radio frequency energy to occlude, or seal shut, the saphenous vein.
-The physician typically makes a single small incision near the knee and inserts the slender catheter into the saphenous vein.
-The catheter is then positioned near the groin, energized and slowly withdrawn, sealing the vein shut.
+This patented technology uses a very small catheter and use energy or mechanochemical ways to seal shut the vein.
+Dr. Parisi uses an IV to insert the slender catheter into the saphenous vein.
+The catheter is then positioned near the groin, treated, and slowly withdrawn, sealing the vein shut.
 There are no stitches, and most patients return to normal activity within a day or two.

 The procedure has been the subject of numerous studies and journal articles.
 The results from a peer-reviewed, multi-center, randomized trial comparing recovery rates and quality of life between patients treated with conventional vein stripping and the EVCA procedure, and a third randomized trial showing that patients who receive stripping and the EVCA procedure consistently experienced less post-operative pain, and returned to normal activities and work faster than patients whose veins were surgically stripped.